GoogleChromeLabs/dynamic-import-polyfill/README.md

+:warning: **UPDATE** :warning: this package is no longer needed (or recommended) since dynamic `import()` is now supported in every browser that support JavaScript modules.

 # Dynamic `import()` polyfill

 A fast, tiny polyfill for dynamic `import()` that works in all module-supporting browsers.
 The polyfill feature detects built-in `import()` support and defers to the native version if available.
 For browsers without module support, you can use the [module/nomodule](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) technique to generate a fully ES5-compatible bundle.